 - Bureau of Cannabis Control, Title 16 California Code of Regulations, § 5713 Validation of Test Methods for microbial analysis of samples

-- US Food and Drug Administration Guidelines for the Validation of Analytical Methods for the Detection of Microbial Pathogens in Foods and Feeds, 2nd Edition, April 2015, Single Laboratory Validation for a Qualitative Detection Emergency Use method guidelines for the detection of Shiga-toxin producing E. coli (STEC), Salmonella species, Aspergillus fumigatus, Aspergillus flavus, Aspergillus niger and Aspergillus terreus.
+- US Food and Drug Administration Guidelines for the Validation of Analytical Methods for the Detection of Microbial Pathogens in Foods and Feeds, 2nd Edition, April 2015, Single Laboratory Validation for a Qualitative Detection Emergency Use method guidelines for the detection of Shiga toxin-producing E. coli (STEC), Salmonella species, Aspergillus fumigatus, A. flavus, A. niger, and A. terreus.

 Petrifilms are designed to detect and enumerate various micro-organisms quickly and efficiently.
 They have a ready-made culture medium that contains a cold-water-soluble gelling agent, nutrients, indicator dye, and a built-in grid to provide contrast facilitate the counting of colony forming units (CFU).
 Plating is a quality indicator for overall microbial load, and it cannot always discern harmful pathogens from beneficial or benign organisms.
 Species specificity is available for E. coli and Salmonella, while other colonies can be isolated and identified using qPCR.